Eat Like a Human, Not a Machine: Whole Foods vs Processed Foods

 On the other hand, pickled foods made the traditional way—salted and allowed to ferment naturally over time—are a great source of probiotics.
 The fermentation process gives it a natural sour taste.

-However, industrially processed sauerkraut, pickles, and kim chee aren’t fermented because manufacturers are trying to cut costs and time.
+However, industrially processed sauerkraut, pickles, and kim chee aren’t fermented because manufacturers want to reduce cost and production time.
 These foods get their sour flavor from the addition of vinegar and don’t contain living probiotics.
-If you want to eat real food, don’t be misled by clever marketing!
+If you want to eat real food, don’t be misled by marketing!

-Cars might function well with the same octane 91 gas all the time, but humans fare better (pun intended!) with variety.
-Don’t eat the same things everyday—not even the healthy stuff.
+Cars might function well with the same octane 91 gas all the time, but we fare better (pun intended!) with variety.
+Don’t eat the same things every day—not even the healthy stuff.
 Mix up the kale with other greens such as spinach, Swiss chard, or dandelion greens.
 Swap flax seeds for chia.
 Try purple cauliflower sometimes instead of eating broccoli all the time.

 Similarly, industrial farming's lack of diversity is illustrated through monocropping.
 Not only does this practice deplete the soil of nutrients, relying on monocrops also puts us in a vulnerable position.
 Ireland, for example, was devastated by famine when their monocrop of potatoes was wiped out by disease.